Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing.rst

 Misc Editing
 ------------

-You have some of the same options as with meshes, or in *Object* mode.
+You have some of the same options as with meshes, or in *Object mode*.
 You can :ref:`separate <object-separate>` a given surface (:kbd:`P`), make other selected objects :ref:`children <object-parenting>` of one or three control points